 Dish and pCell Technology: Desperation or Outside the Box Thinking?

-Up to 100 Artemis transmitters are being tested at San Bernardino’s National Orange Show Event Center, which covers 120 acres and has 150,000 square feet of the interior display area.
+Up to 100 Artemis transmitters are being tested at San Bernardino’s National Orange Show Event Center, which covers 120 acres and has 150,000 square feet of interior display area.
 The center’s events calendar shows that it has previously hosted various music concerts.
 Bingo games, as well as a large music festival in July, are among the upcoming attractions.

 What is pCell Technology?